deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/mongodb/data-types.md

 # Data Types

-MongoDB supports many datatypes.
-Some of them are −

 - **String−** This is the most commonly used datatype to store the data.
 String in MongoDB must be UTF-8 valid.
 - **Integer−** This type is used to store a numerical value.
 Integer can be 32 bit or 64 bit depending upon your server.
 - **Boolean−** This type is used to store a boolean (true/ false) value.